 No matter what you’re trying to do, obstacles arise.
-The successful people anticipate these challenges and plan ahead properly, whether the goal (and its obstacles) is large or small.
+Successful people anticipate these challenges and plan ahead properly, whether the goal (and its obstacles) is large or small.
 In content marketing, we see two major issues getting in the way again and again: the challenge of producing clean, well-written copy; and the challenge of navigating the technology necessary to post properly.
 So, what exactly is the problem, and how can you plan your way to a good solution (and a successful blog)?

 1. Edit Your Content